andolg/satellite-imagery-downloader/README.md

 ```
 Run `main.py`.

 On the first run, the program will create a preferences file next to `main.py`.
-If you run the program again, you will be asked to enter the coordinates and zoom level in the command line.
+Run the program again.
+Now you will be asked to enter the coordinates and zoom level in the command line.

-Enter the coordinates of the top-left and bottom-right corners of an area as decimal degrees (latitude before longitude) with any separator you want, e.g. <nobr>`40.612123, -73.895381`</nobr>.
+* Enter the coordinates of the top-left and bottom-right corners of a rectangular region as decimal degrees (latitude before longitude) with any separator you want, e.g. <nobr>`40.612123, -73.895381`</nobr>.

-Enter the zoom level at which you want to get the image.
+* Enter the zoom level at which you want to get the image.
 [This article](https://learn.microsoft.com/en-us/bingmaps/articles/understanding-scale-and-resolution) explains how it affects the scale and resolution.

 Google Maps satellite imagery will be used by default.

 ### Preferences file
 * `"url"` is the URL template that the program will use to download map tiles.
 * `"tile_size"` is the size of a single tile in pixels.
 The default is 256.
-* `"tile_format"` determines how tiles will be decoded.
+* `"tile_format"` determines how tiles will be decoded as well as the number of channels in the final image.
 The default is `"jpg"`.
 Use `"png"` for transparent tiles, such as in roads-only layers.
 * `"dir"` is the directory where your images will be saved.
 If the directory doesn't exist, it will be created automatically.
 * `"headers"` are the headers that the program will use to make HTTP requests.